shawn-brown12/lesson_walkthroughs/SQL/README.md

 ---

-## This is a guide for each file within this directory:
+## This is a guide for each file within this directory

 |**Filename (and link)**|
 |:---------|